 This post may contain affiliate links.
 Please read my disclosure page for more info.

-Are you feeling a call to get out of debt, but you’re in so deep you’re not sure where to start?
+How can you budget when you’re broke?
+How can you get out of debt when you’re in so deep you’re not sure where to start?
 You may have all of the dreams and aspirations in the world to get your debt paid off, but how do you begin when there’s not even money to make ends meet?

-It may be a challenge to get out of debt when you’re strapped for cash, but it can be done.
+It may be a challenge to pay off debt when you’re strapped for cash, but it can be done.
 You can make and follow a budget when you’re broke.
 Here’s how: